Fiona Clark (photographer): Censorship

+Environmental photography

+From 1979 to 1982, when Clark was living in Waitara, she created a series of 104 photographs titled Te Iwi o Te Wāhi Kore.
+The phrase translates to 'the people with nothing' and addresses the historical confiscation of iwi land across the Mount Taranaki coastline.

+The photographs became an important political tool and were presented numerous times in the early 1980s, most significantly for Motunui – Waitara Treaty of Waitangi Claim (Wai-6) to assert iwi as kaitiaki of their ancestral land.
+Clark's images were used to show the magnificence of the area and present kai moana as a taonga that brings pride and prestige to the community as one of their last remaining culturally significant environmental assets.
+Te Iwi o Te Wāhi Kore was exhibited again in 2017 at the Dowse Art Museum in Lower Hutt.

 In 2021 a documentary about Clark was made by Lula Cucchiara about Clark's work.

 Personal life

 Clark is a lesbian.
 In an interview she said:I used to have a saying on my wall: ‘Once I was a tomboy and now I’m a full-grown lesbian.’
 One day I crossed out the last half and wrote ‘but now I’m queer’.
 Even that label will probably change.Clark was friends with, and used to photograph often, Carmen Rupe who called her "my photographer Fiona."
-Rupe used some of these photos for her christmas and business cards.
+Rupe used some of these photos for her Christmas and business cards.

 In 1977 Clark, aged 23, was involved in a motorcycle crash which broke her jaw and shattered many bones in her face, leaving her with an inverted eye.